 Where To Stay: Geelong Waterfront Accommodation

-Novotel Geelong Hotel
+Novotel Geelong

 This is a great full-service hotel and our top pick on the Waterfront.

-Quality Hotel Bayside Geelong
+R Hotel Geelong

 Geelong Waterfront Restaurants